MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 ## Create domain objects

 Azure Functions can receive and send objects in JSON format.
-We are now going to create our `User` and `Greeting` objects, which represent our domain model.
+We're now going to create our `User` and `Greeting` objects, which represent our domain model.
 You can create more complex objects, with more properties, if you want to customize this quickstart and make it more interesting for you.